Worksheet/hsbc-parser/README.md

-Simple parser for HSBC credit card online PDF statements.

-Works with HSBC UK as for April 2018.
+parse.py is able to read in HSBC credit card statement pdfs into a list of Transaction objects.

+Working as of March 2025

 # Prerequisites

-TODO tabula
+tabula-java
+pandas